jorgeastorga/contactservice/README.md

 ### Branch: *master*
 *This version of the microservice attempts requires a postgres database to connect to.

+### Branch: *logging*
+*This version of the microservice does not require a database and has a simple version of logging to files

 ### Branch: *nodb*
 *This version of the microservice only fakes the response to the API calls.
 It is only used as a means for me to learn how to deploy a service in AWS